Blackbird (Alter Bridge album): Singles

 "Rise Today" was the first single from the album.
 It was officially released on July 30, 2007.
 The music video of "Rise Today" was released on Yahoo! on October 4, 2007.
 It was also made available for download on iTunes on July 31, 2007.

 The single received a release date in the UK set for October 15, on both CD and 7" Picturedisc.

 At their concert on October 30, 2007 in Dallas, Texas, the group recorded a live music video for a future single, "Ties That Bind".
 It was later announced that "Ties That Bind" would be released as a single in the UK and Europe and that the video would be used to promote that single.
-On January 2, 2008, it was announced that "Watch Over You" would be the third single from Blackbird.
+On January 2, 2008, it was announced that "Watch Over You" would be the second single from Blackbird.
 There is also currently a duet version of "Watch Over You" featuring Cristina Scabbia of Lacuna Coil found on the band's MySpace.
 "Watch Over You" was featured in promos and during the season finale of Celebrity Rehab with Dr. Drew.
 The second version of the music video aired on VH1 containing clips from the show.
 "Before Tomorrow Comes" was released as the fourth and final single off the album in April 2008, and the third to be released in the United States.

 Reception

-Blackbird debuted at number 37 on the UK Albums Chart, and at number 2 on the UK Rock Album Chart.
+Blackbird was met with critical acclaim upon its release.
+It debuted at number 37 on the UK Albums Chart, and at number 2 on the UK Rock Album Chart.
 In the US, it debuted at number 13 on the Billboard 200 chart and number 4 on the Billboard Rock Albums chart, selling about 47,000 copies in its first week and 227,000 copies by 2008.